From Fear to Freedom: A Guide to Navigating Jealousy and Discomfort in ENM Relationships

 Years later, my wife and I were hiking Half Dome to see the sunrise from the summit.
 The final ascent involves climbing a sheer granite face using two steel cables.
 Halfway up, we paused, stunned by the beauty of the sunrise.

 As we were suspended there, I felt the cables begin to sway.
 My heart leaped into my throat.
 Ten feet ahead of me, my wife, so overcome with joy, was literally bouncing.
 For her, it was pure bliss.
 For me, it was pure panic.
-This is the feeling of New Relationship Energy (NRE) from the other side.
+This can be what New Relationship Energy (NRE) feels like from the other side.
 A partner’s independent joy—their "bouncing"—can feel like it's shaking the very foundation of your own connection.
 My mind raced through a catastrophic script: She'll fall.
 I'll fall.
 I'll lose her.
 The fear wasn't just about physical safety; it was about losing the person I cared for, about our shared reality becoming unstable because of an experience I wasn't controlling.

 In the most caring but firm tone I could muster, I demanded, "Stop bouncing.
 Face the rock."
-This is the voice of fear translating into control.
+This was my voice of fear translating into control.
 It’s the impulse to make a partner smaller to make ourselves feel bigger and safer.
 It’s asking them to turn away from their sunrise to focus on our fear.

 She heard the fear and immediately stopped.
 As my panic subsided, shame washed over me.
 The shame wasn't just about being scared; it was the sharp, painful realization of what I had done.
 I had made her authentic happiness a threat.
 Her joy became wrong and dangerous.
 In that moment, my fear had become a cage for her experience, and I had handed her the lock.